 Other relevant facts

-Finally, CSR is voluntary is most nations.
-The best known exception is India, were CSR is a mandatory part of all larger companies.
-This was established in 2014 and means that larger companies are required to spend 2 % of their income on Corporate Social Responsibility.
+Some companies, such as transnational companies, offer CSR reports on their websites.
+This transparency is to give customers an insight into their business.
+For example, Oatly released a report in 2019.
+Finally, CSR is voluntary in most nations.
+The best-known exception is India, where it is mandatory for big companies.
+This law was established in 2014 and meant that larger companies must spend 2 % of their income on CSR.